Oedipus Rex 2020 Performance

 GENEROUSLY FUNDED BY THE BRITISH ACADEMY

-Following the success of the 2018 and 2019 Ancient drama festivals, in January 2020 the Warwick Classics Department and Classics Society present Sophocles’ Oedipus Rex.
+Following the success of the 2018 and 2019 Ancient drama festivals, in January 2020 the Warwick Classics Department and Classics Society presented Sophocles’ Oedipus Rex, translated by Ian Johnston and directed by Max Stapleton.

 Set in 1928, this musical production gives the famous play a city-noir twist.
 The arrogant West, fuelled by its industry, courses towards the Great Depression, themes reflected in Oedipus’ relationship with his own fate.
 Oedipus, King of Thebes, searches for the murderer of his predecessor, Laius.
 His city has become diseased and impoverished, destined to remain as such until the killer is revealed.
 The investigation draws Oedipus towards a prophecy he has always dreaded.
 As the day darkens, fate begins to spiral out of his control.

 Supporting the performance, the Department offered a series of lectures, discussions and seminars for school students and general audiences.
 These included:

 - Professor Eric Csapo (British Academy Global Professor of Classics at Warwick) ‘The myth of Oedipus: textual, visual and material representations’